Fusion360 – Level 2

 SHOW your instructor, and SCREENSHOT it to the HANDIN folder

-NEW!
-PROBLEM 3: CREATE AN AIRCRAFT
+PROBLEM 3: CREATE AN AIRPLANE

 3. BEGIN!